2026 Guide to Small Business Healthcare Plans

 Four Steps to Getting Healthcare Plans for Your Small Business

-If you’re looking for the best ways to provide health benefits to 2 to 49 employees, this step-by-step primer breaks everything down into easy-to-understand terms.
+If you’re looking for the best healthcare options for small businesses with 2 to 49 employees, this step-by-step primer breaks everything down into easy-to-understand terms.

 Step One: Review Your Budget

-Many small businesses forgo health benefits because of the high price.
-But there are some options like HRAs and health sharing that fit even the smallest company’s budget.
+Many small business owners forgo business health insurance plans because of the high price.
+But there are some options like HRAs and health sharing plans that fit even the smallest company’s budget.

-The first thing you need to determine is how much you are willing to contribute for health benefits.
+The first thing you need to determine is how much you are willing to contribute for SMB healthcare.

 The amount of money your employees are currently making may affect the affordability of their healthcare.
-For example, some HRAs are not compatible with the ACA subsidy, which could force your employees to have to choose one or the other.
+For example, some HRAs are not compatible with the Affordable Care Act (ACA) subsidy, which could force your employees to have to choose one or the other.

 Step Three: Consider Your Employee’s Coverage Needs

 It’s always a good idea to talk to your employees about their health needs before purchasing a plan.
-Try to get a feel for how often they use their coverage, and whether or not the benefit you’re thinking about would help them pay for their healthcare.
+Try to get a feel for how often they use their coverage, and whether or not the benefit you’re thinking about would help them pay for their healthcare and qualifying medical expenses.

 Step Four: Talk to Your Personal Advisor About Small Group Insurance

-Unlike traditional insurance, employee health benefits do not need to be “one-size-fits-all”.
-With HRAs, HSAs, and health sharing, it’s possible to create a flexible benefits package that encourages the employee to take ownership of their health decisions.
+Unlike traditional insurance, group health plans for small businesses do not need to be “one-size-fits-all”.
+With HRAs, HSAs, and healthcare for small businesses, it’s possible to create a flexible benefits package that encourages employees to take ownership of their health decisions.

 U